Canine Cystine

 Medical

-• Castration for breeds suspected of androgen dependent variant (Type 3). • Potassium citrate if urine pH is consistently ≤6.5 (starting dose: 75mg/kg q12-24h). • Thiola or other thiol reducing medications with recurrent uroliths.
+• Castration for breeds suspected of androgen dependent variant (Type 3). • Potassium citrate if urine pH is consistently less than 6.5 (starting dose: 75mg/kg q12-24h). • Thiola or other thiol reducing medications with recurrent uroliths.

 Nutritional

 • Low animal protein/sodium foods that produce neutral to alkaline urine (e.g. u/d, j/d, t/d, g/d, others).
-If needed, feed canned therapeutic foods or add water to achieve a urine specific gravity ≤1.020.
+If needed, feed canned therapeutic foods or add water to achieve a urine specific gravity less than 1.020.

 Monitoring